Geometric class field theory with bounded ramification

 The objects in the lower row of the diagram are independent of log and non-log version, therefore the assertion holds for both versions. \ePf

-The following theorem relies basically on Theorem \ref{AbJac_finField} and on Lang's class field theory for function fields over finite fields, as described in \cite{S}.
+The following theorem relies on Lang's class field theory for function fields over finite fields, as described in \cite[VI]{S59}.

-\bThm[Reciprocity Law] Let \;$\morphism: Y \dra X$\; an abelian covering of smooth projective geometrically connected varieties over the finite field $\fld$, finite and \'etale outside a closed proper subset $S$ of $X$.
+\bThm Let \;$\morphism: Y \dra X$\; be an abelian covering of suitable projective geometrically connected varieties over the finite field $\fld$, finite and \'etale outside a closed proper subset $S$ of $X$.
 Then there exists a modulus $\mdl$ for $X$ giving a bound for the ramification of \;$Y \dra X$, and we have a canonical isomorphism

-where $\Gal\pn{Y|X}$ denotes the Galois group of the extension of function fields $\K_Y | \K_X$. \eThm
+where $\Gal\pn{Y|X}$ denotes the Galois group of the extension of function fields $K_Y | K_X$. \eThm